DaNameless/baltic_poster_2025/README.md

 - High-resolution versions of figures used in the poster.
 - Additional supporting figures not included in the poster due to space constraints.

-### Scripts (`/scripts`)
-- Data processing, analysis, or visualization scripts.
-- Code used to generate figures or results mentioned in the poster.

 ### Extended Information (`/docs`)
-- Detailed methods, extended results, or references.
 - Supplemental text that provides deeper context for the poster content.

 ## Poster Reference